Sir William Borlase's Grammar School

 Supporting Aspiration and Progress

-We offer after school general support and subject specific lunchtime support for KS3 and KS4 students.
-Students may drop in to this support voluntarily, or they may be asked to come by teachers.
+We offer after school general support and subject specific lunchtime support for KS3 students.
+Students may drop in to this support voluntarily or they may be asked to come by teachers.

 Supporting Aspiration and Progress in Key Stage 3